dib-lab/khmer/doc/dev/python-api.rst

 * n_unique_kmers - foo.
 * n_occupied - foo.

 * add(dna_kmer_or_hashval) - increment the count associated with either a DNA k-mer or a hashval.
-Depending on max count for the tabletype and bigcount settings, the count may top out at 1, 16, 255, or 65535. (@CTB add method for retrieving max_count)
+Depending on max count for the tabletype and bigcount settings, the count may top out at 1, 15, 255, or 65535. (@CTB add method for retrieving max_count)
-* count (synonym for count)
+* count (synonym for add)
 * get(dna_kmer or hashval) - retrieve the count associated with a DNA k-mer or a hashval.

 * save